AkshayBorana/react-goals-todos-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This is basically the replica of the the todos-goals app that i have already buil.
+This is basically the replica of the todos-goals app that i have already built.
 The difference is this one is built using create-react-app and follows the react application architecture/folder structure.

 ## Available Scripts